-In accordance with its asset rotation strategy and in addition to the redevelopments projects, the Group intends to grow through selective acquisitions.
-However, there can be no guarantee that the Group will find new targets that will fit its strategy at acceptable commercial terms or that it will succeed to negotiate and complete new acquisitions.
+In accordance with its asset rotation strategy and its strategy to diversify its portfolio by investing in and managing residential for rent real estate assets, the Group intends to grow through selective acquisitions.
+Atrium plans to own more than 5,000 residential units by the end of 2025 with the remainder of the portfolio in prime shopping centres.
+Company's residential expansion will focus on Poland, particularly in Warsaw, where the institutional private rental segment is still undeveloped.
+Atrium will partly use its own land plots adjacent to its existing retail assets.
+However, there can be no guarantee that the Group will find new assets that will fit its asset rotation strategy and its strategy to diversify into the residential for rent real estate sector at acceptable commercial terms or that it will succeed to negotiate and complete new acquisitions.